A complete assessment lays the foundation for great design

 Older structures often had very thick masonry walls that serve as thermal flywheels for energy transfer of the heat.
 The walls would absorb heat during the day and transfer that heat into the interior of the building.
 As you think about making the building more energy-efficient, you want to understand those properties and not negate them without knowing the potential ramifications.

-Codes have also changed substantially over the last 60-80 years.
+Codes have also changed substantially over the last 60 to 80 years.
 We need to assess existing materials in comparison within current code.
 There are many ways to work through design to make sure the buildings will perform based on current codes.

 There can be a lot of embodied energy in an existing building which can allow for the new use to have a lower carbon footprint than if you were to build new.
 Reviewing existing materials, how they were used and can still be used, as well as looking at required codes is critical for moving forward with repurposing a building.